fbpx

 8. Communication and intimacy: A spinal cord injury may require couples to adapt their sexual activities and explore new ways of expressing intimacy.
 Open communication, creativity, and patience are essential in this process.

 It is essential to note that people with spinal cord injuries can still have fulfilling sex lives.
 With proper support, education, and a willingness to explore different methods and techniques, individuals can continue to enjoy and maintain healthy sexual relationships.
-Working with healthcare professionals, such as rehabilitation therapists or sexologists, can help individuals and couples address and overcome sexual challenges related to spinal cord injuries.

-If you or a loved one has suffered a spinal cord injury, whether in a car accident, motorcycle accident, as a pedestrian or in a bicycle accident – you have the right to pursue legal action against those were responsible.
+If you or a loved one has suffered a spinal cord injury, whether in a car accident, motorcycle accident, as a pedestrian or in a bicycle accident – you have the right to pursue legal action against those responsible.
 Although we can’t undo the damage you face, we can fight to provide you with the compensation and financial security you need to begin healing and help go on with your life in the best manner possible.

-Lalande Personal Injury Lawyers can help you recover compensation for pain, suffering and the loss of enjoyment of life.
-We can also help you recover compensation for present or future medical expenses that OHIP will not cover, your lost income and wages, and other associated costs to help protect you, your family and significantly improve your ability to reach maximum recovery.
 Call us toll-free today, no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton / Burlington area at 905-333-8888 or fill in a contact form on our website today.
 Our personal injury lawyers would be more than happy to provide you and your family a free consultation, with no obligation, to inform you of your legal rights and your options concerning your motorcycle accident related injuries and losses.

 TALK TO US